 None of this could be possible without substantial support.
 Italian American organizations and colleges and universities have offered the opportunity in the form of fellowships for many of the participants to attend this year.
 This is no small deed, to be sure.
-Thus, we offer a heart-felt thanks to the numerous organizations that have contributed to this year's seminar.
+Thus, we offer a heartfelt thanks to the numerous organizations that have contributed to this year's seminar.

-Queens College President Frank Wu and the former Rector of Roma Tre University Luca Pietromarchi have offered their unmitigated support of this seminar, an historical understanding within the greater realm of Italian-American and Italian Diaspora studies.
+Queens College President Frank Wu, the former Rector of Roma Tre University Luca Pietromarchi, and the Director of the Department of Foreign Languages, Literatures, and Cultures Giorgio De Marchis have offered their unmitigated support of this seminar, an historical understanding within the greater realm of Italian-American and Italian Diaspora studies.